 16. Pray for him.

-18. Start and keep a “Dreams” binder with him.
-Include some travel brochures or whatever gets you both energized.
-In the back, make sure you have a “Dreams turned reality!” file.
+18. Start and keep a “Dreams” mood board with him.
+Include some photos or whatever gets him energized.
+Help him start to make the board a reality.

 19. Talk with your husband about setting aside a small part of the budget to pursue the unique ways God has designed him (including his gifts, abilities, and passions)—through education or through sheer enjoyment.

-20. Post on his Facebook wall: “I love being your wife!
+20. Send a message through social media: “I love being your wife!
 See me tonight regarding this.”

 21. Gently communicate with him about what you like in bed, and respond encouragingly to his attempts.